 If area is potentially contaminated or known to be contaminated, the Contractor shall notify the Regional Water Quality Control Board (RWQCB) prior to discharge of groundwater.
-Contractor shall adhere to the requirements of the RWQCB.
+Contractor shall adhere to the requirements of the RWQCB, including but not limited to obtaining a ground water discharge permit from the West Bay Sanitary District and its regional plant.